What are my rights?

 The Office of Client Rights can help you by:

 - Giving you information about your rights and responsibilities

-- Assisting with a concern or communication issue between you and Hamilton County Job & Family Services, or another agency under contract with Hamilton County Job & Family Services
+- Assisting with a concern or communication issue between you and Hamilton County Job & Family Services staff, or another agency under contract with Hamilton County Job & Family Services

 - Acting as a complaint facilitator to get your issues resolved

-- Sharing your concerns with Hamilton County Job & Family Services leadership and other agencies to improve services
+- Shares your concerns with Hamilton County Job & Family Services leadership and other agencies to improve services

 - Challenge or attempt to influence a court decision in your case

-- Conduct our own investigation of an active child protective case
+- Conduct our own assessment of an active child protective case

 If the Office of Client Rights cannot help you directly, we will direct you to people who can help.

-There are several different ways to contact the Office of Client Rights.
+There are several different ways to contact us with your questions or concerns.
 Contact may be made by phone, mail or online submission:

-Please click here to submit an online inquiry, complaint, or request for appeal of agency intake/disposition finding .
+Please click here to submit an online inquiry, complaint, request for appeal of an agency finding or for more information about reporting a possible MEPA or Title VI violation.
 You will be directed to a list of services.
 Please choose the appropriate service and then click on the green button to submit your concern online.